microsoft/MInference/README.md

 _Now, you can process **1M context 10x faster in a single A100** using Long-context LLMs like LLaMA-3-8B-1M, GLM-4-1M, with even **better accuracy**, try **MInference 1.0** right now!_

 ## News
+- 🧤 [24/09/26] MInference has been accepted as **spotlight** at **NeurIPS'24**.
+See you in Vancouver!
+- 👘 [24/09/16] We are pleased to announce the release of our KV cache offloading work, [RetrievalAttention](https://aka.ms/RetrievalAttention), which accelerates long-context LLM inference via vector retrieval.
 - 🥤 [24/07/24] MInference support [meta-llama/Meta-Llama-3.1-8B-Instruct](https://huggingface.co/meta-llama/Meta-Llama-3.1-8B-Instruct) now.
 - 🪗 [24/07/07] Thanks @AK for sponsoring.
 You can now use MInference online in the [HF Demo](https://huggingface.co/spaces/microsoft/MInference) with ZeroGPU.
 - 📃 [24/07/03] Due to an issue with arXiv, the PDF is currently unavailable there.
 You can find the paper at this [link](https://export.arxiv.org/pdf/2407.02490).